-Once you have been accepted into the program the Intensive and Custom Language Programs office will notify Student Services of your acceptance and that you have paid the application fee and tuition deposit.
-Once we receive this confirmation we will email you information and instructions for accessing the MIIS Off-Campus Housing website.
+After you have been accepted into the summer program, Language & Professional Programs staff will notify Student Services once a deposit is received on your account.
+The Office of Student Services will then email you information and instructions for accessing the MIIS Off-Campus Housing website.

 Does the Monterey Institute have on-campus housing or dormitories for SILP students?